 You know?
-Doing absolutely nothing except sitting back on a rock, looking out a yet another completely beautiful view and wandering how on earth you can use unique superlatives to describe the Patagonian scenery.
+Doing absolutely nothing except sitting back on a rock, looking out a yet another completely beautiful view and wondering how on earth you can use unique superlatives to describe the Patagonian scenery.

 Our absolute favourite place on the route from San Martin de los Andes.

 Lácar Lake joins Lago Nonthue at its western edge.
-The lake is surrounded by lush forest, steep sided hills and the raw beauty of Patagonia.
+The lake is surrounded by lush forest, steep-sided hills and the raw beauty of Patagonia.

 Flocks of birds of prey patrol the skies, screeching at each other as they circle overhead.